berylliumsec/nebula/README.md

 ### As a command suggestion engine.

-Nebula can process results from NMAP scans (plain text format) and suggest commands to run to detect vulnerabilities on services running on open ports.
+Nebula can process results from NMAP scans (plain text or XML format) and suggest commands to run to detect vulnerabilities on services running on open ports.

 ### As an ethical hacking coverage tool